 Elevate the injured area to help reduce swelling and throbbing.
 It’s best to raise an injured limb above the level of your heart.

-Over-the-counter medications such as aspirin (but do NOT give aspirin to children or teens), acetaminophen, or ibuprofen can help reduce pain.
+Over-the-counter medicines such as acetaminophen or ibuprofen can help reduce pain.
 Some also help reduce swelling.

-Rest the area even if medications are controlling the pain.
+Rest the area even if medicines are controlling the pain.

 Rest the injured area by not using it for